-Schistosomiasis is a parasitic disease caused by trematode flatworms of the genus schistosoma [35].
+Schistosomiasis is a parasitic disease caused by trematode flatworms of the genus schistosoma [6].
 The reproductive cycle of schistosomiasis starts with parasitic eggs released into freshwater through faeces and urine, then some eggs hatch and became miracidia under appropriate conditions, those miracidia swim and penetrate snails as intermediate host.
 By escaping from the snail, the infective cercariae penetrate the skin of the human host.
-For more details on the life cycle of schistosome, we refer to [5, 6, 8, 16, 17, 23, 28, 30, 35].
-To focus on the dynamics of S.Japonicum propagating between human and the intermediate host snails, we consider a simplified diagram for the life cycle given in Figure 2 and the transmission flow diagram in Figure 3.
+For more details on the life cycle of schistosome, we refer to [5, 7, 12, 16, 17, 23, 28, 30, 6].
+To focus on the dynamics of S.Japonicum propagating between human and the intermediate host snails, we consider a simplified diagram for the life cycle given in Figure 2.

-Mathematical modeling is one of the most important tools to assess control strategies against various infectious diseases [32].
 The earliest mathematical models for schistosomes were developed by Macdonald [32] and Hairston [25].
-Since then, a good number of mathematical models involving the transmission dynamics of schistosomes have been published (see [7, 8, 16, 17, 30] and the references therein).
+Since then, a good number of mathematical models involving the transmission dynamics of schistosomes have been proposed (see [8, 12, 16, 17, 30] and the references therein).
 Garira et al. [19] proposed a dynamic model of ordinary differential equations linking the within-host and between-host dynamics of infections with free-living pathogens in the water environment.
 Wang and Spear [48] explored the impact of infection-induced immunity on the transmission of S. Japonicum in hilly and mountainous environments in China, and underscored the need for improved diagnostic methods for disease control, especially in potentially re-emergent settings.
-Chen et al. [7] proposed an autonomous mathematical model for controlling schistosomiasis in Hubei Province, China, focusing on the disease spread among people, intermediate hosts snails and cattle.
+Chen et al. [8] proposed an autonomous mathematical model for controlling schistosomiasis in Hubei Province, China, focusing on the disease spread among people, intermediate hosts snails and cattle.
 Feng et al. [16] estimated the parameters of a schistosome transmission system, which described the distribution of schistosome parasites in a village in Brazil.